croct-tech/plug-js/docs/events.md

 The following additional restrictions apply to the `details` property:

-- Allows up to 10 attributes
+- It allows up to 10 attributes
 - Attribute names should be strings of up to 300 characters, starting with a letter or underscore and optionally followed by more letters or underscores
 - Attribute values can be strings of up to 300 characters, numbers, booleans, and null.